Ignalina/brokk/README.md

 # DISCLAIMER
 DO NOT USE MY BUILDS FOR YOUR PRODUCTION· Altough the respective software project is the finest  of sorts , it doesnt mean my builds/build scripts make them justice.
 You must also check that respective License.
-For Redhat/Rhel builds im using UBI which is/was most permissive.

 ## Currently included/built
 | Software | Rhel7 | Rhel8|Alpine3.16|Build| Description |Source|